tango4j/tensorflow-vs-pytorch/README.md

 tf_tensor_ones = tf.ones([3, 4, 4], dtype=tf.float64)
 print('Directly declare a Tensor: ', tf_tensor_ones)
 ```
+Since ones and zeros are Tensors, in this case, data type is: *tensorflow.python.framework.ops.Tensor*.

 ---------
 Okay.
 Now that we know what are the most commonly used TensorFlow Variables.